Convenient student living accommodations

 Q: When will I find out what apartment I am in?
 Roommates?

-A: Housing Assignment letters are e-mailed to the student's Bay College e-mail address beginning in mid-July, and continuing on a rolling basis.
+A: Housing Assignment letters are e-mailed to the student's Bay College e-mail address beginning in mid-June, and continuing on a rolling basis.
 These will contain your specific apartment assignment, roommate names and contact information, and check-in information.
 Housing charges for the semester will also be applied at this time.

 Q: Can I have my own bedroom or apartment?